8+ years writing about insurance and personal finance

 You should keep essential items like food, water, and a first aid kit in your car’s winter emergency kit, as well as winter-specific items, like an ice scraper, shovel, hat, gloves, and blanket.
 Think about what you would need if you were stranded in your car because of a storm.

-Is it OK to sleep in a car overnight?
+Is it safe to sleep in your car overnight in the winter?

 You should always stay with your vehicle while waiting for help to arrive.
 Make sure that you’re visible to rescuers, and take steps to make sure that you stay as warm and hydrated as you can.[5]